 Brooklyn Bridge & a free ferry ride

-Climb, skate & bowl at the piers
+Climb, skate and bowl at the piers

 Chelsea Piers is a paradise for sports-minded kids.
 Numerous sports facilities are available for drop-in visitors of all ages at this Manhattan sports and entertainment complex, which has taken over piers once used by cruise ships.
-You and your kids can bowl, climb a rock wall, take swings in the batting cages, skate at Sky Rink (Manhattan's only year-round ice rinks), or tee off at the putting green or driving range.
-Yes, there's a driving range right in the heart of Manhattan, where you can crush the ball 200 yards straight out over the Hudson River.
+You and your kids can bowl, climb a rock wall, take swings in the batting cages, skate at Sky Rink (Manhattan's only year-round ice rink), or tee off at the putting green or driving range.
+Yes, there is a driving range right in the heart of Manhattan, where you can crush the ball 200 yards straight out over the Hudson River.

 Playtime in the park